abdel-oue/Dryaptcha/README.md

 # Dryaptcha – Automated Login with CAPTCHA Solver

 **Dryaptcha** is a lightweight and efficient script designed to automate login processes involving CAPTCHA challenges.
 It combines **Puppeteer** for web automation and **Tesseract.js** for Optical Character Recognition (OCR) to extract text from CAPTCHA images.
-The script handles everything — from entering credentials to solving CAPTCHAs and retrying if necessary — making the process seamless and fast.

 ## Key Features:
 - 🏗️ **Web Automation:** Uses Puppeteer to navigate websites and handle login forms.